 - Know what questions to ask.

-Wrap up the interview with a sincere thank you for the interviewer’s time, and remember to ask for a business card if you haven’t already received one.
-Send a thank-you note or email within the week, and try to include a memorable detail from your conversation to help the interviewer remember you as well as to reiterate your interest in attending the school.
+Finally, wrap up your b-school interview with a sincere thank you for the interviewer’s time.
+Also, remember to ask for a business card if you haven’t already received one.
+Send a thank-you note or email within 24 hours.
+Try to include a memorable detail from your conversation to help the interviewer remember you and reiterate your interest in attending the school.

-The interaction in an MBA interview speaks volumes about what kind of teammate you will be when you are in the program, so make sure the right message is coming across loud and clear.
+The interaction in a b-school interview speaks volumes about what kind of teammate you will be in the program, so make sure the right message is coming across loud and clear.